cdemetriadis/RiCino-Lap-Counter/README.md

 The receiver can be built as a modular and expandable system, which can scale depending on the track size.
 The two main parts are the Decoder and the Sensors.

 ##### Decoder #####
 The main decoder is an Arduino ([ATmega328P](https://www.arduino.cc/en/Main/Products)) based module, running the custom RiCino Lap Counter software.
-The sensors are Infrared.

 ![Decoder Schematic](Receiver/Decoder.png)

 ##### Sensors #####
 The RiCino Lap Counter is designed with scalability in mind.
-You can add as many Sensors as your track requires.
-Usually, you'll need a senser every 70cm for a 50cm high bridge.
-The Sensor design is
+You can add as many Infrared Sensors as your track requires.
+Usually, you'll need a sensor every 70cm for a 50cm high bridge.

 ![Sensor Schematic](Receiver/Sensor.png)